 A tongue bath from your cat is an indication that she feels totally safe in your presence.
 You are truly a member of her family, and she reinforces that by cleaning you like her mother cleaned her when she was a kitten.

 Some cats get so stressed that they begin licking compulsively.
+(One mysterious condition is called feline hyperesthesia.)
 Cats who lick themselves bald are often trying to comfort themselves because they’re stressed.
 Other compulsive kitties might lick and suck on fabric, plastic, or even your skin.

 Learn the signs that your cat is about to start licking.
 Before she starts washing your arm raw, redirect her attention with a toy.
 If your cat likes catnip, slip a catnip-filled kicker toy in front of her when she’s about to lick you.
 If she’s not a catnip fan, try a treat-dispensing toy instead.